Ingenieria-del-Software-II-ESIIAB/SEII-IPO-template/README.md

 ## 1. Create the organisation

-Create your team's repository with the name **ISII2526GroupXYourName**, where GroupX can be GroupA, GroupB, or GroupI, following the instructions available at:
+Create your team's repository with the name **ISII2526GroupIYourName**:
+- Follow the instructions available at
 [Create an organisation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).
+- Establish that this organisation **belongs to your personal account**

 ## 2. Add your team members to the organisation